Congrats! You’re having a baby!

 Take advantage of the time by asking as many questions as possible.

-Share your findings with the moms here at Peanut.
+Share your findings with the mums here at Peanut.

 Spreading the latest facts about parenthood will only help everyone in their quest for a comfortable and rewarding pregnancy.